Our review of Pandle

 Pandle support is a huge selling point for the software.
 The usual help centre articles that you’d expect from any software are properly useful, and not hidden behind a login screen so you can have a good look round.
 The product tours are good, and work well too; it's a bit like having someone show you where everything lives on the screen.

-For us though, the biggest mention goes to the free, unlimited access to an online live chat team of trained bookkeepers who know their craft and the software inside out.
-This is available to every user, so even if you’re an accountant using Pandle with your clients for their bookkeeping, they can still talk to Live Chat at no extra expense to either of you.
-It means you can get instant support for the issue you're having and not have to wait days for a response to an email.
+For us though, the biggest mention goes to the unlimited access to an online live chat team of trained bookkeepers who know their craft and the software inside out.
+It means you can get instant support for the issue you're having without waiting days for a response to an email.

 Pandle is free, and according to their website, always will be.
 There’s also a Pro version which is priced at a very cheap flat rate of £5 per month.
 There’s no contract, so you can just roll from month to month.